-Labaton Sucharow LLP (“Labaton Sucharow”) announces that on September 21, 2018, it filed a securities class action lawsuit on behalf of its client Plumbers and Steamfitters Local 60 Pension Trust (“UA Local 60”) against Nielsen Holdings plc (“Nielsen” or the “Company”) (NYSE: NLSN), and certain of its senior executives (collectively, “Defendants”).
-The action, which is captioned Plumbers and Steamfitters Local 60 Pension Trust v.
-Nielsen Holdings plc, No. 1:18-cv-06459 (N.D.
-Ill.), asserts claims under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 (the “Exchange Act”), and U.S. Securities and Exchange Commission (“SEC”) Rule 10b-5 promulgated thereunder, on behalf of all persons or entities who purchased or otherwise acquired Nielsen common stock between February 11, 2016 and July 25, 2018, inclusive (the “Class Period”).
+Labaton Sucharow LLP has been appointed lead counsel in a securities class action against Nielsen Holdings plc (“Nielsen” or the “Company”), and certain of its senior executives (collectively, “Defendants”).
+The action asserts claims under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, and SEC Rule 10b-5 promulgated thereunder, on behalf of all persons or entities who purchased or otherwise acquired Nielsen common stock between February 11, 2016 and July 25, 2018, inclusive (the “Class Period”).

 Nielsen provides its customers with analytical data to assist in their comprehensive understanding of what products consumers buy and what programming consumers watch.
 Nielsen divides its business into two segments: (1) Buy; and (2) Watch.
 The Company’s Buy segment tracks millions of retail transactions around the world and transforms this data into various products that assist consumer packaged goods (“CPG”) companies in their marketing decisions.
 Nielsen’s Watch segment “provides viewership and listening data and analytics primarily to the media and advertising industries across the television, radio, print, online, digital, mobile viewing and listening platforms.”

-The truth regarding Nielsen’s struggling business and financial condition was revealed through a series of disclosures culminating on July 26, 2018, when Nielsen announced disappointing results for its second quarter ended June 30, 2018.
+The complaint also alleges the truth regarding Nielsen’s struggling business and financial condition was revealed through a series of disclosures culminating on July 26, 2018, when Nielsen announced disappointing results for its second quarter ended June 30, 2018.
 Nielsen attributed these disappointing results to the negative impact that the GDPR and other privacy regulations had on its business and the continued underperformance of its Buy segment.
 In addition, Nielsen announced that it had opened an in-depth strategic review of its Buy segment and that its Chief Executive Officer would retire at the end of 2018.
 On this news, the Company’s stock price fell $7.46 per share, or more than 25 percent, to close at $22.11 per share on July 26, 2018.